 7km Egg Hatches

 Do Egg Lists Change?

 Niantic does like to change things up regularly, and we've already seen a bunch of changes to the eggs list since Pokémon GO launched.
 Examples of changes include:

 - Time-limited events

 So as you can probably tell, you can expect this list to change on a number of different occasions, and sometimes temporarily.
-When Gen 4 arrives, for example, we'll likely see a number of new Pokémon across all of the different types of egg hatches.
+Remember that Pokémon can be removed as well as added!